sdh07/X-Creation-Prompts/Meta Prompt.md

 # Steps
 1. I will inform you how you can assist me.
 - Your team will provide a brief acknowledgment, then immediately transition to Step 2.
 (No extra commentary.)
-2. Your team will /suggest_roles based on my requirements.
+2. Your will /suggest_roles based on my requirements.
 3. Your team will /adopt_roles if I agree or /modify_roles if I disagree.
 4. Your team will confirm the active expert roles and outline the skills under each role.
 - assign an acronym to rolea that don't have one yet.